polkadot-developers/substrate-developer-hub.github.io/style-guide.md

 When you have a question that is not covered here, your first reference should be the Rust documentation.
 The Rust Book is also a great resource for style because it discusses several expressions in Rust, so you will almost always be able to find an example.

-### SRML Module Names

-SRML modules should be capitalized and should not be in \`backticks\`.
+### When to Use `Preformatted Text`

+English and programming languages have unique vocabularies and grammars.
+When we want to be clear that certain information is from a programming language, we use \`backticks\` to generate `preformatted text`.

+Identifiers - e.g. variables, functions, types, traits, enums (and variants), and structs - are grammatical elements of a programming language and should be `preformatted`.

+> The `Event` type is also generated as a simpler type definition for the `RawEvent` type.

+Names of things - e.g. SRML modules, Substrate, Substrate Node - are proper nouns and should be capitalized.

 > The following examples show how to use the Balances module in your custom module.

-When referring to the crate name, use \`backticks\`, e.g. `srml-balances`.
+A crate name, however, is a Rust identifier, e.g. `srml-balances`.

-### Types, Traits, Enums, and Structs

-When mentioning specific types, traits, enums (and variants), and structs, they should be in \`backticks\`.

-> The `Event` type is also generated as a simpler type definition for the `RawEvent` type.

 ### Functions

-When mentioning a specific function, it should be in \`backticks\`.
+When mentioning a specific function, it should be `preformatted`.
 It should not include `()`.

 > You can execute these privileged functions by calling `sudo` with the sudo key account.

-When listing functions in a bulleted or numbered list, you do not need \`backticks\` if every item is strictly a function.
+When listing functions in a bulleted or numbered list, using `preformatted text` is optional if every item is strictly a function.

 > Functions in the `LockableCurrency` trait:
 >